Overview

 It enables better portfolio-level analysis

 Because the metric is constructed at the firm level, it can be aggregated for: portfolio screening, sector-level dependence mapping, benchmark design and engagement prioritisation.
-Investors can identify which holdings are most exposed and where value-chain vulnerabilities cluster.
+Investors can identify which holdings are most exposed and where vulnerabilities cluster.

 Supports regulatory and disclosure expectations